The genuine RichVideo.exe file is a software component of CyberLink Media Suite by CyberLink.

 The process known as RichVideo Module or CyberLink RichVideo Module

 belongs to software RichVideo Module or CyberLink or Cyberlink RichVideo Service(CRVS) or My Book Device Driver or NVIDIA ForceWare Network or reFX Nexus or Security Task Manager or Boris Continuum Complete (version 5)

-Description: RichVideo.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder.
+Description: RichVideo.exe is not essential for the Windows OS and causes relatively few problems.
+RichVideo.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files.

 The program is not visible.
 It is not a Windows system file.
 There is no description of the program.
-Therefore the technical security rating is 41% dangerous, however also read the users reviews.
+Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.